Michelle Mone: PPE Medpro controversy

 In November 2022, The Guardian reported that an Isle of Man trust, of which Mone and her adult children are beneficiaries, had received £29 million originating from PPE Medpro via a series of offshore transactions involving Barrowman.
 Her lawyer had previously said she did not declare PPE Medpro in the House of Lords register of financial interests as "she did not benefit financially and was not connected to PPE Medpro in any capacity."
 The Financial Times reported that according to a leaked HSBC report, the bank had frozen bank accounts linked to Mone and Barrowman in 2020 during an investigation into possible corruption in securing government contracts.
 The bank accounts were unfrozen in November 2020 after assurances from Barrowman that neither Barrowman nor Mone had any role advising UK government officials on PPE procurement and that Mone had no involvement in the business activities of PPE Medpro.
 Despite such denials, the HSBC report also documented Mone telling the bank that she and Barrowman advised government ministers on procurement, with Mone complaining that the frozen accounts were damaging PPE Medpro “indicating [she] may indeed have had an interest” in the supplier.

 On 6 December 2022, Mone's spokesperson said she was taking a leave of absence from the House of Lords with immediate effect "in order to clear her name of the allegations that have been unjustly levelled against her."

 On 19 December 2022, it emerged that the government would sue PPE Medpro for £122 million plus costs.
 The government said that medical gowns which were supplied by the company "did not comply with the specification in the contract" and could not be used in the NHS.
 PPE Medpro said it would "rigorously" defend the claim.

 In November 2023, after three years of denials, Mone acknowledged via The Guardian that both herself and Barrowman were involved with PPE Medpro.
 The couple then appeared in a BBC interview in December 2023 where they apologised for lying about their role in the business deals, and having previously denied financial gain from the contracts, admitted that Mone and her children were beneficiaries; however, as for any wrongdoing, Mone said: "I don't honestly see there is a case to answer.
 I can't see what we have done wrong."

 Also in December 2023, as part of a public relations media "fightback” a PPE Medpro-commissioned and funded documentary (titled The Interview: Baroness Mone and the PPE Scandal) was released on YouTube, produced by the investigative journalist Mark Williams-Thomas.
 Besides film production, Williams-Thomas, a former police officer, had also been employed as private investigator to help try to identify the suspected source of articles in The Guardian that revealed that Mone and Barrowman had been lying to the public.
-The PPE-funded documentary came in for other criticism after two participants in the film told The Sunday Times that they had not been informed during production that the film was funded by PPE Medpro.
+The PPE Medpro-funded documentary came in for other criticism after two participants in the film told The Sunday Times that they had not been informed during production that the film was funded by PPE Medpro.